FOR THE CURIOUS

 The (Absolute) State of Politics

 Here’s one thing we can all agree on: politics both sides of the Atlantic is heroically messed up.
 Will it get worse and how did we get here?
 Where are the bright spots—and believe us, there are bright spots.
-This round table discussion features people with insider experience and a compulsion to spill state secrets (only partly joking).
+This round table discussion features people such as Hannah Peaker, Jude Kelly, and Mandu Reid who have insider experience and a compulsion to spill state secrets (only partly joking).

 BBC Radio 4’s Four Thought

-We’re so delighted that the BBC will be recording a special edition of their thought-provoking podcast Four Thought where writers are invited to deliver a 13-minute thesis on an issue close to their heart.
+We’re so delighted that the BBC will be recording a special edition of their thought-provoking podcast Four Thought.
 We know that this will be recorded on Friday afternoon and we are opening the gates nice and early to accommodate this.
 One of the speakers will be Louise Doughty, author of nine novels including Apple Tree Yard which was adapted for television with Emily Watson in the lead role.
-Louise will be joined by new writer Ashley Hickson-Lovence whose first book, The 392, depicts some characters who are instantly recognisable for anyone who has passed through Hackney, and for some who haven’t.
+Louise will be joined by writers Ashley Hickson-Lovence, Winnie M. Li, and Monisha Rajesh who will each deliver a 13-minute thesis on an issue close to their heart.

 Adele has written an awe-inspiring 19 best-selling novels over 19 years, covering romance, historical, domestic noir and psychological thrillers.
 Adele will be sharing her thoughts on the pros and cons of genre writing and whether it’s possible to break free of a genre once you start writing in it.
 We’re delighted to have the opportunity to listen to a writer at the top of her game.

 Miss Understandings– written and performed by Athena Stevens